 Best Desk Plants: Small, Low-Maintenance, and Great for Concentration

-A plant on your desk does more than look nice; research consistently shows that greenery near a workspace reduces stress, improves focus, and boosts mood.
+A plant on your desk does more than look nice.
+Studies on greenery near a workspace report real but modest gains in perceived stress and sustained attention.
 The key is choosing a plant that fits a desk's specific constraints: limited space, possibly low natural light, and an owner who gets absorbed in work and forgets to water.
 These plants meet all three requirements.

 Best Plants for Your Desk

-A small succulent; an echeveria rosette, haworthia, or aloe vera; is the ultimate desk plant for forgetful waterers.
+A small succulent, whether an echeveria rosette, a haworthia, or an aloe vera, is the ultimate desk plant for forgetful waterers.
 It needs minimal space, handles the dry air of most offices, and asks for water only when you remember.
 Haworthia is especially suited to desks away from windows, tolerating quite low light levels.

 Air plants need no soil, no pot, and very little space.
 They can sit in a small holder, be mounted on a piece of wood, or placed on a decorative stone.
 For a desk with zero planting or watering interest, they offer maximum visual impact with minimum effort.